 Eugene Carl Lundeen

-To send flowers in memory of Eugene C. Lundeen, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Eugene C. Lundeen, please visit our Heartfelt Sympathies Store.

 August 22, 1925-October 30, 2019

 Another member of The Greatest Generation has left this world.
 Gene (Eugene) Carl Lundeen died peacefully in his sleep while dreaming of his next adventure.
 He was 94.

 Gene was born to Carl and Mary (Bailey) Lundeen in a small farmhouse a few miles from his hometown of Mediapolis, Iowa.
 There was no electricity or running water while growing up.
 Raised during the Great Depression and the oldest of three children, he learned to live a simple life with a strong work ethic.
 In addition to farm chores, Gene drove the rural Mediapolis school bus starting at age 16.
 After graduating from Mediapolis Consolidated Schools, Gene briefly enrolled at Burlington Junior College then enlisted (age 17) in the United States Army in July, 1943.
 He later joined the 86th Blackhawk Infantry Division serving in Germany and Austria.
 After the war ended in Europe he was deployed to the Pacific Front to serve in the Philippine Islands.
 Gene was honorably discharged in April 1946 and awarded the Bronze Star.